0x1eef/xchan.rb/README.md

 __4.__

-The following example demonstrates the `#recv_last` method, it reads the last object written to a channel and discards older writes ("ab" and "abc" in this example):
+The following example demonstrates the `#recv_last` method, it reads the last object written to a channel and discards older writes in the process ("ab" and "abc" in this example):

 ```ruby
 require 'xchan'